helm/helm/docs/plugins.md

 - Commands are responsible for implementing specific help text for `-h` and `--help`.
   Helm will use `usage` and `description` for `helm help` and `helm help myplugin`, but will not handle `helm myplugin --help`.

+## Packaging

+If the primary means of plugin distribution will be via a VCS URI, then packaging is not necessary and this section can be skipped.
+If however plugin distribution will be via HTTP or a local file, then it is recommended to version and package the plugin.
+Helm supports packages in a gzip compressed tarball format with file extensions of either `.tgz` or `.tar.gz`.
+Additionally, the tarball can either contain a directory or forgo one (i.e a [tarbomb](https://en.wikipedia.org/wiki/Tarbomb)).
+The package should follow a naming convention of `<name>-<version>.tgz`.

 ## Downloader Plugins
 By default, Helm is able to fetch Charts using HTTP/S. As of Helm 2.4.0, plugins